lexiconhq/lexicon/documentation/docs/tutorial/intro.md

 - How to configure and run the Prose GraphQL API locally or on a server you own
 - How to configure and run the Lexicon Mobile app on your device or in a simulator
 - The next steps needed to make full use of Lexicon

-Please note that this tutorial will not cover the process of actually launching the app, as well as certain details about deploying to production.
-For support with those tasks, please refer to the documentation.

 Let's get started!